Benedito Moreira de Carvalho: Investigation, arrest, and detention

 Due to the increasing number of attacks and murders in the region, a team of investigators was formed to catch the perpetrator.
 While interviewing one of the surviving victims and some witnesses, investigators were puzzled when some of them said that he was very similar to one of their investigators, Adalberto Kurt.
 From there, the team combed through the police records for sexual offenders that resembled Kurt, eventually locating Moreira's profile.

 Looking further into him, investigators learned that he worked at various sawmills around the city as a temporary worker and had absences coinciding with the dates of certain crimes.
 Since he had given a fake address to his employers, the authorities tracked down his actual address and installed a bell to alarm them when he would return.
 On August 29, Moreira was apprehended without incident.

 An inspection of his home revealed a list containing the numbers and locations relating to the attacks, in addition to stolen school bags (one of which had the small rope) and newspaper clippings about the crimes.
-The arrest caused a stir in the city due to the unusually high number of victims for the era - due to this, the police reinvestigated similar cases from the pasts that resulted in the exoneration of several men serving prison sentences for attacks that were confirmed to be Moreira's doing.
+The arrest caused a stir in the city due to the unusually high number of victims for the era.
+Due to this, the police reinvestigated similar cases from the past that resulted in the exoneration of several men serving prison sentences for attacks that were confirmed to be Moreira's doing.

 In the immediate aftermath of his arrest, Moreira admitted responsibility for attacks involving children, but claimed that he was not interested in adult women and was not involved in the attack on Lidia da Silva.
 Not long after his arrest, Moreira underwent a psychiatric evaluation that determined he was incapable of standing trial due to his mental abnormalities.
 Because of this, he was interned at the Franco da Rocha Psychiatric Hospital, where he remained until his death in 1976.